 I have a folder full of every resume and cover letter I’ve ever written.
 There are more than 100 custom letters in there, and 0 of them resulted in a job.
-Yet it was still a good use of time to write those cover letters because, at that moment that I was asked to an interview, I had already refined my elevator pitch.
+Yet, it was still a fair use of time to write those cover letters because, at that moment that I was asked to an interview, I had already refined my elevator pitch.

 In my mind, “fellowship” was something for academics or students.
 I had never been to Egypt and had no idea about Egyptian business, politics, or culture.
 Certainly I couldn’t be qualified, right?
 Wrong.

-As of this writing, I am still working to write about my experiences in Egypt, but when I get that done, you will find those posts as part of my Egyptian Travel Guide.
+As of this writing, I am still writing about my Egypt experiences, but when I get that done, you will find those posts as part of my Egyptian Travel Guide.
 In the meantime, here is a photo of me on the Suez Canal shaking hands with the captain of the Egyptian Presidential yacht, on which we are standing.

 The United States Peace Corps operates in countries where they have been invited to do so.
 Likewise, Peace Corps Volunteers are invited to serve in their country of (eventual) service.
-Though joining the Peace Corps does begin with an application (you really can’t get away from those things…) in the end you are invited to serve in specific capacity and location.
+Though joining the Peace Corps does begin with an application (you really can’t get away from those things), in the end, you are invited to serve in a specific capacity and location.

 Not only was this the most rewarding 27-months of my life, but the work I did there in establishing an online network for journalists in rural areas, kyrgyzmedia.kg, has gone on to enable a national association of Community Media and has changed the capacity of rural communities to have their voice heard all around the world.

 Sometimes you can’t plan for success.
-Life happens and you get lucky.
-At that moment when fate smiles on you, you best be ready.
-Use all of the learnings from those applications and invitation to be ready to respond as best as possible at the moment that random chance comes your way.
+Life happens, and you get lucky.
+At that moment, when fate smiles on you, you best be ready.
+Use all of the learnings from those applications and invitations to be prepared to respond as best as possible when that random chance comes your way.

 One of my favorite pieces of self-trivia I like to surprise people with is that I am the album photographer for the White Stripe’s vinyl release of their final live performance.
 Read the credits of The White Stripes Live In Mississippi here if you like.

 My first job after university was as a concert promoter.
-I worked with a lot of big artists but on July 31, 2007, at Snowden Grove Amphitheater in Southaven, Mississippi, I worked with The White Stripes.
+I worked with many prominent artists, but on July 31, 2007, at Snowden Grove Amphitheater in Southaven, Mississippi, I worked with The White Stripes.
 I didn’t know it at the time, but that was their last concert as a group.